Kenneth Leslie: Third and fourth marriages

-Kenneth Leslie arrived back in Canada with a new wife, "Cathy, whose parents were peasant class Polish immigrants [and] had no independent source of income.
+Kenneth Leslie arrived back in Canada with a new wife, "Kathy, whose parents were peasant class Polish immigrants [and] had no independent source of income.
 Leslie had to find a job."
 He drove a taxi and found some work as a substitute teacher.
 He tried to enter academe: "financially down-and-out and reduced to driving a taxi to earn a living, he entered the education faculty of Dalhousie University, only to withdraw after a few weeks, thoroughly disillusioned with the feeble intellectual quality of the program."

 His new marriage fell apart quickly.
-"Cathy was not happy in Nova Scotia — and she had fallen in love with one of Leslie’s nephews, a man close to her own age.
+"Kathy was not happy in Nova Scotia — and she had fallen in love with one of Leslie's nephews, a man close to her own age.
 Tearfully, and still with great fondness for her husband, she left him to join the nephew."

 Kenneth Leslie lived quietly in rural Nova Scotia, working as a lay preacher and substitute teacher.
 Due to his activist past, plus a 1958 trip he made to the Soviet Union, he was for some time under Royal Canadian Mounted Police surveillance, and an object of "parental anxieties about Communists in the classroom".

 The Protestant finally shut down in 1953.
 But for the next 20 years Leslie continued to publish successor periodicals: One, New Christian, Man, and New Man.